Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: Preliminaries

 \subsection{Problem Definition}

-We focus on the problem of characterizing barrier certificates demonstrating that a set of states is visited finitely often, and use it to provide a barrier certificate based approach for automata-theoretic verification of systems.

-\begin{problem}[Co-B\"uchi Barrier Certificates (CBBC)] What is a good (correct and effective) notion of barrier certificates to demonstrate that every state sequence of $\Sys = (\Xx, \Xx_0, f)$ visits a region $\Xx_{VF} \subseteq \Xx $ finitely often? \end{problem}

-We then make use of these certificates to verify systems against properties specified by automata.
+We now focus on the problem of characterizing barrier certificates to demonstrate that a set of states is visited only finitely often, and use it to provide a barrier certificate based approach for automata-theoretic verification.
+Particularly, we wish to define effective notions of barrier certificates to demonstrate that every state sequence of $\Sys = (\Xx, \Xx_0, f)$ visits a region $\Xx_{VF} \subseteq \Xx $ only finitely often.
+We then use these certificates to verify systems against properties specified by automata.